Medicare in Wisconsin

-In Wisconsin, 1,094,498 residents of received Medicare coverage as of January 2017, according to the Centers for Medicare & Medicaid Services (CMS).
+1.1 million Wisconsin residents received Medicare coverage as of January 2018, according to the Centers for Medicare & Medicaid Services (CMS).
 As a Wisconsin resident and Medicare beneficiary, you may have several choices for your Medicare coverage, as described below.

 Original Medicare in Wisconsin

 Original Medicare is the government health insurance program for those who meet eligibility requirements.
 In Wisconsin, as in all states, Original Medicare includes Part A and Part B.

 - Part A may cover inpatient hospital, skilled nursing facility, and hospice care, as well as home health visits in limited situations (usually short-term).